gleam-lang/website/_posts/2024-05-27-fault-tolerant-gleam.md

 Gleam's [`use` expressions](https://tour.gleam.run/advanced-features/use-sugar/)
 are very powerful and can be used to replicate many built-in features of other languages such as Go's `defer`, procedural languages' early returns, Haskell's do-notation, and more.
-As an unusual and powerful feature they can be confusing at first, and that was made worse as any type errors from incorrect `use` expressions would be generic ones rather than being specific to `use`.
+As an unusual and powerful feature it can be confusing at first, and that was made worse as any type errors from incorrect `use` expressions would be generic ones rather than being specific to `use`.